Mad Tracks: Gameplay

-Mad Tracks is a 3D racing game featuring both a single-player mode and a multiplayer mode.
-There are 46 courses in total, set in 10 different locations including, kitchens, bistros, and a table football set.
-Courses in the game are divided into races and minigames.
+An example of the gameplay in Mad Tracks on PC.
+The top screenshot depicts a billiard minigame, while the bottom screenshot shows a race.

+In Mad Tracks, the player controls a toy car, set in various everyday environments, such as a bistro, toy store, or mini golf course, each rendered and presented in 3D.
+There are 46 courses in total, each divided into races and minigames; the former features races based on laps, point A to point B, time attack, weakest link, or bobsleigh, whereas the latter features minigames such as mini golf, billiards, bowling, or table football.

-Inspired by Darda's toy cars, the cars in Mad Tracks feature spring-powered batteries.
+Each toy car features spring-powered batteries.
 The longer the player accelerates, the weaker the spring becomes.
 The battery eventually runs out, after which the player can no longer accelerate.
 The player can regenerate power by letting go of the acceleration button; the spring immediately recharges.
-It will also recharge whilst being airborne or reversing.
+It will also recharge while the car is airborne or reversing.
 The amount of usage of a spring will also depend on which type of car used.
-Other methods of recharging the spring include finding and using one of the power-ups, along with one that drains opponents' batteries.
-The player can also teleport to the last reached checkpoint, automatically or manually by pressing a button, if they happen to fall off the track.
-As well, they can switch to one of the camera angles and enter in first-person, at any time.
+Other methods of recharging the spring include finding and using one of the power-ups, one of which drains opponents' batteries.
+The player can switch between camera angles, including first-person, at any time.
+As well, they can teleport to the last-reached checkpoint, automatically or manually by pressing a button, for instance, when they fall off the track.

-In single-player, (Note: Known as Adventure mode in the Steam and PC versions) the player's objective is to achieve gold trophies by completing objectives, such as driving around a track or landing cars on a dartboard.
-The multiplayer (Note: Also known as Arcade mode.) modes are similar to the single-player mode and include the same objectives, albeit they allow up to four on locally at split-screen, and up to eight players online to play simultaneously.
+Mad Tracks features two game modes: the single-player "Adventure" mode and the multiplayer "Arcade" mode.
+In Adventure, the player's objective is to achieve gold trophies by completing objectives, such as driving around a track or landing cars on a dartboard.
+The Arcade mode is similar to the single-player mode and includes the same objectives.
+Up to four players can play together locally in split-screen, and up to eight players can play together online.
+The PC version supports LAN connection.
+While both Wii and mobile versions only support four-player multiplayer.